-SEER = ‘Seasonal Energy Efficiency Ratio’ measures energy efficiency throughout the summer season (June, July, August).
-We can consider it as a real-time every EER.
+SEER = ‘Seasonal Energy Efficiency Ratio’ measures energy efficiency throughout the summer (June, July, August).

-Here is the most universal EER to SEER converter.
-Just input the EER rating and you’ll get the SEER rating.
+Here is a universal EER to SEER converter.
+Just input the EER rating, and you’ll get the SEER rating.
 If you need to convert SEER to EER, you can check the SEER to EER converter here.

 Inversely, if you have SEER and would like to calculate EER, you can use this SEER to EER calculator.

 Here is the EER to SEER chart for some key EER ratings:

 The formula of how to convert EER to SEER is: